Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Logs Provider

-One of the enhancers that we created is polkadot-api/logs-provider, that can be used to create a provider that will replay node messages from a log file (logsProvider), along with a provider enhancer that can be used to generate the logs consumed by logsProvider: withLogsRecorder.
+As this is a rather useful utility, it's one of the enhancers that we created is polkadot-api/logs-provider, that can be used to create a provider that will replay node messages from a log file (logsProvider), along with a provider enhancer that can be used to generate the logs consumed by logsProvider: withLogsRecorder.

 // 1. recording logs